gutosantos82/RiMoDe/README.md

 # RiMoDe
 Rhythm Dance Movement Detection - automatic assessment of dance skills using smartphone accelerometer

+## File description
+xxx - Session ID

+xxx_acc.csv - Accelerometer data: timestamp,x,y,z

+SongsProfiles.csv - includes the song names, bpm of the song as per Madmon, beats detected by Madmon For some songs (Que Seja and No Escurinho), the beats detected are 1/2 of the beats perceived by a dancer, so the BPM values were multiplied by 2.

+SessionsProfile.csv - sessions id, song name, expert1 annotation for the student being on the rhythm (yes/no), expert2, expert3, expert4, expert5, expert6

 ## Citation
 Please cite these papers in your publications if it helps your research